wt3639/App2/README.md

 wifi bluetooth test </br>
 stresstest for windows10 in wifi switch and bluetooth switch</br>
 use Visual Studio 2015 to compile it</br>
-if you want to install in win10, run the .ps file in appackages with powershell, than you can find this app in start</br>
+if you want to install in win10, run the .ps1 file in AppPackages with powershell, than you can find this app in start</br>